Reliable Time Prediction in the Markov Stochastic Block Model

-To do so, we learn -- using the Baum Welch algorithm -- the probability that the clustering algorithm predicts community $l$ for a node belonging to community $k$ for any $k,l \in[K]$.
+To do so, we borrow ideas from mean field approximation (see e.g. \cite{meanfield}) by considering that the joint distribution of the communities of nodes ({\it hidden} states) and the communities returned by the clustering algorithm ({\it observed} states) factorizes according to the graph of a homogeneous Hidden Markov Model (HMM).
+Using the Baum Welch algorithm, we learn the emission probabilities of this HMM, namely the probability that the clustering algorithm predicts community $l$ for a node belonging to community $k$ for any $k,l \in[K]$.
 Based on these quantities, we also propose a model selection procedure.
-In our simulations, we use the method from \cite{Verzelen} to recover communities and as far as we know, we are the first to provide an implementation of their algorithm.
-From a theoretical point of view, we show that the misclassification error decays exponentially fast with respect to the signal-to-noise ratio (SNR) and we provide regimes where we can estimate consistently the parameters of our model.
+In our simulations, we use the algorithm from \cite{Verzelen} to recover communities and as far as we know, we are the first to provide an implementation of their algorithm.
+From a theoretical point of view, we show that the misclassification error decays exponentially fast with respect to the SNR and we provide regimes where we can estimate consistently the parameters of our model.